smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

 ## Overview

-This document explores the support of `VM` (Virtual machine) deployment in OpennNESS for Network Edge.
-Items covered include but are not limited to: design considerations and currently available solutions, limitations, configuration of the environment for OpenNESS, deployment of VMs with various requirements for storage and SRIOV support, and lastly troubleshooting.
+This document explores the support of virtual machine (VM) deployment in OpenNESS for Network Edge.
+Covered items include:
+* design considerations and currently available solutions
+* limitations
+* configuration of the environment for OpenNESS
+* deployment of VMs with various requirements for storage and SRIOV support
+ * troubleshooting

-When designing support for VM deployment for Network Edge, a key consideration was how this support will fit into a `K8s` (Kubernetes) based solution.
-Two popular open source projects allowing VM deployments within a K8s environment were identified; `KubeVirt` and `Virtlet`, both of these projects support deployment of the VMs running inside pods.
+When designing support of VM deployment for Network Edge, a key consideration was how this support will fit into a Kubernetes\* (K8s) based solution.
+Two popular open source projects allowing VM deployments within a K8s environment were identified: `KubeVirt` and `Virtlet`.
+Both of these projects support deployment of the VMs running inside pods.

-Virtlet VMs are treated as ordinary pods and can be controlled from `kubectl` natively but the deployment requires the introduction of an additional CRI (Container Runtime Interface) and CRI proxy into the cluster.
-In comparison KubeVirt VMs are enabled by extending the functionality of K8s via CRDs (Custom Resource Definition) and easy to deploy KubeVirt agents and controllers - no CRI proxy introduction is necessary in the cluster.
+Virtlet VMs are treated as ordinary pods and can be natively controlled from `kubectl` but the deployment requires the introduction of an additional Container Runtime Interface (CRI) and CRI proxy into the cluster.
+In comparison, KubeVirt VMs are enabled by extending the functionality of K8s via Custom Resource Definitions (CRDs) and easy to deploy KubeVirt agents and controllers.
+No CRI proxy introduction is necessary in the cluster.

-Due to easy deployment and no impact on the existing OpenNESS architecture, KubeVirt is the solution of choice in OpenNESS.
+Due to easy deployment and no impact on the existing OpenNESS architecture, KubeVirt is the chosen solution in OpenNESS.

 ## KubeVirt

-`KubeVirt` is an open source project extending K8s with VM support via the previously mentioned CRDs, agents and controllers.
+KubeVirt is an open-source project extending K8s with VM support via the previously mentioned CRDs, agents, and controllers.
 It addresses a need to allow non-containerizable applications/workloads inside VMs to be treated as K8s managed workloads.
 This allows for both VM and Container/Pod applications to coexist within a shared K8s environment, allowing for communication between the Pods, VMs, and services on same cluster.
-KubeVirt provides a command line utility (`virtctl`) which allows for management of the VM (Create, start, stop, etc).
-Additionally, it provides a `CDI` (Containerized Data Importer) utility which allows for loading existing `qcow2` VM images (and other data) into the created VM.
-Support for the K8s `CNI` (Container Network Interface) plugin Multus and SRIOV is also provided which allows to attach `NICs` (Network Interface Card) `VFs` (Virtual Functions) to a deployed VM.
-More information about KubeVirt can be found on the [official website](https://kubevirt.io/) and [github](https://github.com/kubevirt/kubevirt).
+KubeVirt provides a command line utility (`virtctl`) which allows for management of the VM (create, start, stop, etc.).
+Additionally, it provides a Containerized Data Importer (CDI) utility, which allows for loading existing `qcow2` VM images (and other data) into the created VM.
+Support for the K8s Container Network Interface (CNI) plugin Multus\* and SRIOV is also provided which allows users to attach Network Interface Card (NICs) and Virtual Functions (VFs) to a deployed VM.
+More information about KubeVirt can be found on the [official website](https://kubevirt.io/) and [GitHub\*](https://github.com/kubevirt/kubevirt).

 ## Stateless vs Stateful VMs

 The types of VM deployments can be split into two categories based on the storage required by the workload.
-Stateless VMs are backed by ephemeral storage - meaning that the data will disappear with VM restart/reboot.
-Stateful VMs are backed by persistent storage - meaning that data will persist after VM restart/reboot.
-The type of storage required will be determined based on the use-case.
-In OpenNESS support for both types of VM is available with aid of KubeVirt.
+* **Stateless** VMs are backed by ephemeral storage, meaning that the data will disappear with VM restart/reboot.
+* **Stateful** VMs are backed by persistent storage, meaning that data will persist after VM restart/reboot.
+The type of storage required will be determined based on the use case.
+In OpenNESS, support for both types of VM is available with the aid of KubeVirt.

 ### VMs with ephemeral storage
-These are VMs with ephemeral storage, such as ContainerDisk storage that would be deployed in similar manner to ordinary container pods.
-The data contained in the VM would be erased on each VM deletion/restart thus it is suitable for stateless applications running inside the pods.
-Although usually a better fit for such application would be running the workload in container pod, for various reasons such as a Legacy application a user may not want to containerize their workload.
-The advantage of this deployment from an K8s/OpenNESS perspective is that there is no additional storage configuration and the user only needs to have a cluster with KubeVirt deployed and a dockerized version of a VM image in order to spin up the VM.
+These are VMs with ephemeral storage, such as ContainerDisk storage that would be similarly deployed to ordinary container pods.
+The data contained in the VM would be erased on each VM deletion/restart.
+Thus, it is suitable for stateless applications running inside the pods.
+A better fit for such an application would be running the workload in a container pod but for various reasons (e.g., a legacy application), users may not want to containerize their workload.
+From an K8s/OpenNESS perspective, the advantage of this deployment is no additional storage configuration; users only need to have a cluster with KubeVirt deployed and a dockerized version of a VM image to spin up the VM.

 ### VMs with persistent Local Storage
-These are VMs which require persistent storage, the data of this kind of VM stays persistent between restarts of the VM.
-In case of local storage, Kubernetes provides ‘local volume plugin' which can be used to define a `PV` (Persistent Volume).
-In the case of the local volume plugin there is no support for dynamic creation (k8s 1.17.0) and the PVs must be created by a user before a Persistent Volume Claim (`PVC`) can be claimed by the pod/VM.
-This manual creation of PVs must be taken into consideration for an OpenNESS deployment as a PV will need to be created per each VM per each node as the storage is local to the Edge Node.
-In case of persistent storage the VM image must be loaded to the PVC, this can be done via use of KubeVirt's Container Data Importer (CDI).
+Some VMs require persistent storage, and the data for this kind of VM stays persistent between restarts of the VM.
+In the case of local storage, Kubernetes provides a ‘local volume plugin' which can be used to define a Persistent Volume (PV).
+In the case of the local volume plugin, there is no support for dynamic creation (k8s 1.17.0) and the PVs must be created by a user before a Persistent Volume Claim (PVC) can be claimed by the pod/VM.
+This manual creation of PVs must be taken into consideration for an OpenNESS deployment as a PV will need to be created per each VM per each node, as the storage is local to the Edge Node.
+In the case of persistent storage, the VM image must be loaded to the PVC, this can be done via the use of KubeVirt's Container Data Importer (CDI).
 This kind of storage is meant for use with stateful workloads, and being local to the node is suitable for Edge deployments.

 ### VMs with Cloud Storage
 Support for persistent storage via Cloud Storage providers is possible in K8s but it is currently not supported in OpenNESS.
-There are no plans to support it from OpenNESS right now - this may change in the future depending on demand.
+There are no plans to support it but this can change according to demand.

 ### Creating Docker image for stateless VM
-In order to create a Docker image for a stateless VM, the VM image needs to be wrapped inside the Docker image.
-In order to do this the user needs to create a `Dockerfile` and place the VM image in the same directory, then build the Docker image as per the example below:
+To create a Docker\* image for a stateless VM, the VM image needs to be wrapped inside the Docker image.
+To do this users need to create a `Dockerfile` and place the VM image in the same directory and then build the Docker image per the example below:
 ```
 #Dockerfile
 FROM scratch